(Inspired by talks by Jagad Guru Siddhaswarupananda Paramahamsa)

 Make your way through this impermanent, transitory life in whatever way you can, keeping the goal of worshiping the Lord foremost in your minds.

 Don’t abandon this goal, even in the face of hundreds of dangers, insults, or persecutions.”
 Shrila Bhaktisiddanta Sarasvati Thakur 1874-1937

-(I have had requests to write more about my spiritual teacher and my relationship with him so I have added more to this post on November 2016 – Chaitanya das)
+(I have had requests to write more about my spiritual teacher and my relationship with him so I have added more to this post on November 2016, and again on April 2021 – Chaitanya das)